A recent TD Insurance survey finds that 61 per cent of Canadian travellers don’t regularly buy travel insurance when they go on holiday.

 The last thing anyone wants to think about when planning a holiday is getting sick or injured.
 But travelling anywhere, even in the safest of environments, entails risk.
 Without emergency medical travel insurance, an illness or injury could not only ruin your vacation but would likely have financial consequences for years to come.
 So if you’re planning on travelling but skipping out on purchasing travel insurance, remember that travel insurance is cheap in comparison to the medical bills for emergency out-of-country healthcare.

-Insurancehotline.com compared quotes for travellers with no pre-existing health conditions heading to the U.S. for a 10-day trip, and the following were the best travel insurance rates provided for a policy that offered $2 million in coverage.
+Insurancehotline.com compared quotes for travellers with no pre-existing health conditions heading to the U.S. for a 10-day trip, and the following were the best travel insurance rates provided.

 |Traveller(s)||Lowest travel insurance rate quotes|